NewBediver/NewBediver/README.md

 I was a student at [Komsomolsk-on-Amur State University (KnASU)][university].
 Department of Computer Technologies.
 Major: Information Security of Automated Systems.
 I graduated in 2021.
 The topic of my graduation work is ["Development of a certification authority with GOST 34.10-2018 support"][graduation_work].

-I consider myself as a smart worker and determined team player.
+I consider myself as a responsible worker and determined team player.
 My university degree is not closely related to software engineering, but in my spare time I like to program.
 I love C++, C# and a little assembler 🤣.
 I am familiar with Game Engine development, Web development (ASP.Net Core) and Desktop development (Qt Framework).
 In my spare time I am working on [FarLight game engine][farlight].

 - 🌱 I’m currently passionate about game engine programming, algorithms and mathematics. 😃
 - 🎓 Together with my university lecturer, we developed an [educational website][educationctf]